Curry leaves powder | Karivepaku podi | Curry leaves rice

 powder ingredients to make curry leaves powder

-Store it in a air tight glass jar.
+Store curry leaves powder in a air tight glass jar.

-1. Heat oil in a pan,allow mustard to crackle.
+1. Heat oil in a pan, add a pinch of mustard & let them crackle.
 Add urad dal and peanuts, fry until the peanuts turn golden.
 Then add 1 sprig curry leaves, red chili and hing.
 Saute all.
 Off the stove.
 Stir in the curry leaves powder as needed.
 Pour this to the cooled cooked rice.
 Sprinkle salt.
 You can also sprinkle some fresh lemon juice if you have not used tamarind.
 Mix well.

 Method 2